Types of bone cancer

 A secondary cancer in the bones has spread from somewhere else in the body.
 The cancer cells are like the cells of the original tumour.
 So if you have had breast cancer and it spreads to the bones, the cancer cells in the bones will actually be breast cancer cells.

 The most common type of primary bone cancer is osteosarcoma.
-It is most often diagnosed in teenagers and young adults but can occur at any age.
+It is most commonly found in teenagers and young adults.
+But you can get it at any age.
 Osteosarcomas can grow anywhere in the skeleton.
 But the most common sites are the

 - Lower thigh (femur)

 - Upper arm (humerus)